The Nest

 How Can You Tell If You Were Discriminated Against?

-More often than not, you will feel that something isn’t right.
-You might notice that the co-op board is giving you a detailed look or addressing you with a specific feature.
+You will often feel that something isn’t right.
+You might notice that the co-op board gives you a detailed look or addresses you with a specific feature.
 It’s a gut feeling, but the truth is that it’s tough to ascertain unless you hear comments fully.

 Can You Sue For Discrimination?